-African Development Bank Demonstrates Continued Support To African Union (AU) Peacebuilding Efforts In Ethiopia
+African Development Bank demonstrates continued support to African Union (AU) peacebuilding efforts in Ethiopia

-The African Development Bank Group ( ), has reaffirmed its commitment to peacebuilding and lasting stability in Africa during a technical workshop to finalize the“Handbook for the African Union Monitoring, Verification, and Compliance Mission (AU-MVCM)”.
+(MENAFN- News.Africa-Wire) NAIROBI, Kenya, August 5, 2025/ -- The African Development Bank Group (), has reaffirmed its commitment to peacebuilding and lasting stability in Africa during a technical workshop to finalize th“ “Handbook for the African Union Monitoring, Verification, and Compliance Mission (AU-M”CM)”.

 In response to a formal request from the Chairperson of the African Union Commission, the Bank initially provided $1 million in 2022 to support the Office of the High Representative for the Horn of Africa in its mediation mandate.
 In 2023, the Bank further committed roughly $2.4 million in technical assistance to strengthen the AUC’s capacity to respond to regional instability, support the implementation of peace frameworks, and enhance conflict prevention efforts across the Horn of Africa.

-“The Bank's continued engagement reflects its unwavering commitment to strengthening African institutions and mechanisms for conflict resolution, post-conflict reconstruction, and long-term resilience,” said Abibu Tamu, Lead Programme Coordinator at the Bank's Joint Secretariat Support Office.“This Handbook will not only enhance the effectiveness of the AU-MVCM but will also contribute to broader efforts to institutionalise peace processes across the continent.”
+“ “The ’ank’s continued engagement reflects its unwavering commitment to strengthening African institutions and mechanisms for conflict resolution, post-conflict reconstruction, and long-term resil”ence,” said Abibu Tamu, Lead Programme Coordinator at ’he Bank’s Joint Secretariat Suppor“ Office.
+“This Handbook will not only enhance the effectiveness of the AU-MVCM but will also contribute to broader efforts to institutionalise peace processes across th” continent.”

 The three-day workshop yielded strong consensus among partners on the structure, content, and utility of the Handbook.
 It represents an important step toward institutionalising the gains made in Ethiopia and ensuring that African-led peace frameworks are adequately equipped to manage complex crises.